olets/git-random/README.md

 ## License

-<a href="https://www.github.com/olets/git-random">git-random</a> by <a href="https://www.github.com/olets">Henry Bley-Vroman</a> is licensed under a license which is the unmodified text of <a href="https://creativecommons.org/licenses/by-nc-sa/4.0">CC BY-NC-SA 4.0</a> and the unmodified text of a <a href="https://firstdonoharm.dev/build?modules=eco,extr,media,mil,sv,usta">Hippocratic License 3</a>.
+- <a href="https://www.github.com/olets/git-random">git-random</a> by <a href="https://www.github.com/olets">Henry Bley-Vroman</a> is, with the exception of its logo as covered below, licensed under a license which is the unmodified text of <a href="https://creativecommons.org/licenses/by-nc-sa/4.0">CC BY-NC-SA 4.0</a> and the unmodified text of a <a href="https://firstdonoharm.dev/build?modules=eco,extr,media,mil,sv,usta">Hippocratic License 3</a>.
 It is not affiliated with Creative Commons or the Organization for Ethical Source.

     Human-readable summary of (and not a substitute for) the [LICENSE](LICENSE) file:

     You are free to

     - Share — copy and redistribute the material in any medium or format
     - Adapt — remix, transform, and build upon the material

     Under the following terms

     - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
     - Non-commercial — You may not use the material for commercial purposes.
     - Ethics - You must abide by the ethical standards specified in the Hippocratic License 3 with Ecocide, Extractive Industries, US Tariff Act, Mass Surveillance, Military Activities, and Media modules.
     - Preserve terms — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
     - No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+- The [git-random logo](https://github.com/olets/git-random/tree/main/docs/public/images/git-random-logo.png) is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
+It is a modification of the [Git logo](https://git-scm.com/downloads/logos) created by [Jason Long](https://twitter.com/jasonlong) and is licensed under the same license.
+The license is available in the [LICENSE_LOGO](LICENSE_LOGO) file.

 ## Acknowledgments